Two Tom Weiskopf designs in a boulder-strewn corner of the Sonoran — the standard-bearer for high-end public desert golf.

 From Sky Harbor Airport: Take AZ-101 Loop North to E Dynamite Blvd, head east.
 About 40-45 minutes depending on traffic.

-• Monument - Hole 15: One of four holes exceeding 500 yards, this par 5 tests every club in your bag with strategic bunker placement and elevation changes.
+A 570-yard par 5, another of the Monument's long holes, testing every club in your bag with strategic bunker placement and elevation changes.

-• Pinnacle - Hole 16: The signature par 5 stretching 609 yards from the Black tees, featuring steep arroyos and natural washes that demand strategic play and club selection.
+The Pinnacle's longest hole, a par 5 stretching 609 yards from the Black tees, featuring steep arroyos and natural washes that demand strategic play and club selection.